nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 - NUS students
-- has a need to keep track of a significant number of modules, lectures, and lecture videos
-- has a need to categorize and organize modules, lectures, and videos with tags
-- falling behind on lecture materials
-- feeling lost regarding lecture content
+- Fast typists
+- Prefers typing to mouse interactions
-- prefer desktop apps over other types
+- Prefers desktop apps over other types
-- can type fast
-- prefers typing to mouse interactions
-- is afraid of losing current data
-- wants to track productivity level
-- is reasonably comfortable using CLI apps
+- Is reasonably comfortable with using CLI apps
+- Is attending modules with recorded lectures
+- Is having difficulty keeping track of which lecture videos he/she has watched
+  - Possibly falling behind on lecture materials
+  - Possibly feeling overwhelmed by large number of lectures per week

 **Value proposition**: fast and stress-free way to organise and track module progress and lecture material